 If only there were more real or fictional role models for the next generation of impressionable girls.We owe it to them to underscore there’s more to life than whether they achieve motherhood.

 Just to be clear, I’m not knocking mothers who fulfill an important job.
 My own is a strong woman responsible for shaping and guiding who I am.
-It’s when mothers spend more time advocating for themselves rather than for their children, wrapping themselves up in the mommy flag and shouting from the rooftops about how special they (and their market) are, well, it gets sorta bogus.
+It’s when mothers spend more time promoting and advocating for their ‘momminess’ rather than for the greater good, wrapping themselves up in the mommy flag and shouting from the rooftops about how special they (and their market) are, well, it gets sorta bogus.

 Motivation for Motherhood Chest Thumping